 Virginia horse racing and Kentucky Derby

 We may as well enjoy a refrain of “First Call” right now, because it’s a big week for horse race betting, in Virginia and other markets.
 The Kentucky Derby takes place on May 6.
-Virginia has a handful of events you can enjoy, plus two big ways to bet on the race: DK Horse and TVG.
+Virginia has a handful of events you can enjoy, plus there are a few ways to bet on the race: DK Horse, Twinspires VA and TVG.

 Virginia has enjoyed its fair share of horse race betting news recently:

 - Historical Horse Racing Now Available In Virginia